scylladb/scylla-manager/docs/source/repair/index.rst

 Repair intensity
 ================

-Intensity specifies how many token ranges per shard can be repaired in a Scylla node at every given time.
+Intensity specifies how many token ranges can be repaired in a Scylla node at every given time.
-It can be a decimal between (0,1).
-In that case the number of token ranges is a fraction of number of shards.
 The default intensity is one, you can change that using :ref:`sctool repair --intensity flag <sctool-repair>`.

 Scylla Manager 2.2 adds support for intensity value zero.